 Ingredients

-- 1 teaspoon of coarse salt like sea salt or Himalayan salt
+- 1 teaspoon coarse salt like sea salt or Himalayan salt

-- ½ teaspoon of powdered ginger can use fresh ginger as well
+- 1/2 teaspoon ginger powder can use fresh ginger as well

 - Cooking spray